morganbm123/ITPCAMP2019_jitter_workshop/README.md

 ## Syllabus

 I will try to get through as much of this as possible but anything that I'm unable to get through I will patches with as much explanation as possible in them.
-All of the patches create today will also be
+All of the patches create today will also be upload to this repo with more detail and explanation for each piece.

 ### Intro